kercre123/wire-prod-pod/README.md

 - arm64/aarch64
 - armv7l/arm32 (picovoice only)

-Things wire-pod has worked on:
+Things wire-prod-pod has worked on:

 - Raspberry Pi 4B+ 4GB RAM with Raspberry Pi OS
 	- Must be 64-bit OS if using Coqui